mswietlicki/Blog/fody---my-first-impression.md

 And you don't even need to add any attributes!
 I thing that this plugin is dangerous and to much like magic.
 Using it will only obscure your code and make it less readable.

-But many other plugin are extremely useful!
+Nevertheless many other plugin are extremely useful!
 E.g.:

 Antor.Fody:
 ```c#